wieczorek1990/cbots/presentation/cbots.md

 How?
 * Inbox — new expressions to analyse
 * Stories — requests with responses, context, entities, actions, variables
-* Actions — custom (conditional) actions (developer implementation) and responses
+* Actions — actions in code
-* Understanding — entities values and search strategies
+* Understanding — entity values and search strategies
 * Logs — message, context, actions

 ---